-Clarence Eugene Snow was born on May 9, 1914, in Queens County, Nova Scotia’s Brooklyn community.
-After a tough upbringing and nightmarish family life, Snow began applying his nascent guitar-playing skills and his love of 78 RPM records by Vernon Dalhart and Jimmie Rodgers to minstrel shows and radio gigs with his wife Minnie.
+The Hank Snow story starts like anyone else from humble beginnings: Clarence Eugene Snow was born on May 9, 1914, in Queens County, Nova Scotia's Brooklyn community.
+After a tough upbringing and nightmarish family life, Snow began applying his guitarist skills and his love of 78 RPM records by Vernon Dalhart and Jimmie Rodgers to minstrel shows and radio shows with his wife Minnie.

 Canadian Star Turned Instant Opry Legend